kodaicoder/svelte-flatpickr-plus/src/routes/guide/migrate/+page.md

 ### Importing

-I has changed from 4 actions (datePicker, monthPicker, dateRangePicker and monthRangePicker) into only 1 action that you can name it by yourself.
+Svelte-flatpickr-plus has changed from 4 actions (datePicker, monthPicker, dateRangePicker and monthRangePicker) into only 1 action that you can name it by yourself.

 ```svelte title=".svelte"
 <script>